tournepivoine/shinpokered-fr/README.md

 Credits
 ====
-As the open source nature of this project implies, people are free to use what's here for their own ends, **so long as credit is given.** Specific credits are always encouraged as well.
-If you have any questions on this, contact @ plague_von_karma on Discord.
+As the open source nature of this project implies, people are free to reuse what's here for their own ends, **so long as credit is given, to this hack and those who worked on what you reuse.** Additionally, we strongly urge you to make any projects using KEP's content open source.
+KEP strongly supports the [free software movement](https://www.fsf.org/about/) and its four essential freedoms.
+If you have any questions on the topic of content reuse, contact @ plague_von_karma on Discord.

+KEP spriters hold the policy of requiring sprites to be used with direct credit for non-commerical purposes.
+Credit Albatross and Martha's Against Humanity in any case of using them.
+Helix Chamber spriters have a "must credit" policy as well, and precise credits for them are available [here](https://cdn.discordapp.com/attachments/1014321591657709569/1015347305483878521/unknown.png).

 If you use our implementations of anything at all, it is encouraged to submit Pull Requests for bug fixes if you find any issues!
+We very much appreciate them!

-* Plague von Karma - Creator of the Showdown Mod, Developer, Scenarios, Balancing, Maps, Event scripting, and occasional spriter (assisting with Tsubomitto, Carapthor)
+* Plague von Karma - Creator of the Showdown Mod, Director, Developer, Scenarios, Balancing, Dialogue, Pokedex entries, Maps (Mt.
+Moon Crater, Galarian Bird dungeons, Rock Tunnel, Cinnabar Volcano floors, enhanced Diglett's Cave, Shinjuku Jacky's room, and more), Event scripting, Hyper Training, FRLG Tea, post-game rematches, Meltan implementation, Yellow backports, and occasional spriter (assisting with Tsubomitto, Carapthor)
-* Martha's Against Humanity - Developer, Pokémon implementation, Event scripting, tweaks of Albatross's sprites, a few maps (Citrine City, Cinnabar Volcano)
+* Martha's Against Humanity - Developer, Pokémon implementation, Pokedex entries, Event scripting, tweaks of Albatross's sprites, Sylveon sprite, a few maps (Citrine City, Cinnabar Volcano)
-* Ema Skye - Developer, Maps, Showdown Mod assistance
+* Ema Skye - Developer, Maps (Underwater Tunnel, Silph Co. and Pokemon Tower shortening), Mt.
+Moon Crater Guard, Showdown Mod assistance.
+* BlueZangoose / Vimescarrot - Pokemon box expansion, Instatext option, general assistance.
+* Albatross - Many of the new sprites used in the hack (A significant number of post-Gen 1 evolutions, all regional variants, Meltan and Carapthor lines, etc.)
+* LuciShrimp - Mewtwo & FireRed/LeafGreen Legendary custom battle music
 * pret et al - Pokémon Red and Blue Disassembly Project, many tutorials helped us!
 * ausma - Showdown Mod assistance
 * Paulluxx - Showdown Mod assistance
 * DuoM2 - Showdown Mod assistance
-* Albatross - Many of the new sprites used in the hack (A significant number of post-Gen 1 evolutions, all regional variants, Meltan and Carapthor lines, etc.)
-* BlueZangoose / Vimescarrot - Pokemon box expansion, Instatext option, general assistance.
-* LuciShrimp - Mewtwo & FireRed/LeafGreen Legendary custom battle music
-* dannye33 - Assisting with crysaudio implementation
+* dannye33 - Assisting with crysaudio implementation.
-* Frrf - Assisting with the development of the Pikachu / Eevee Mode + 5 Starters scenes in Oak's Lab, debugging
+* Frrf - Assisting with the development of the Pikachu / Eevee Mode + 5 Starters scenes in Oak's Lab, debugging.
 * erosunica - Assistance with developing Celadon University & Citrine City, plus sources for various subjects.
 * Chatot4444 - Assisting with gym scaling code.
 * Enigami - Reworking the Battle Tent's RestoreTeam code to make it work properly.
 * Ness the Unexplained - Helped with writing NPC dialogue and Pokédex entries for new Pokémon such as Gyopin.
 * ZumiIsawhat? - Restorations of beta OST.
 * FrenchOrange - Reconstructions of various overworld beta sprites.
-* Helix Chamber, RacieBeep, loumilouminosus, Orchid, GBCRetro, & catstorm26 - Prototype Pokémon sprites
+* Helix Chamber, RacieBeep, loumilouminosus, Orchid, GBCRetro, & catstorm26 - Prototype Pokémon sprites.
+Precise credits are available [here](https://cdn.discordapp.com/attachments/1014321591657709569/1015347305483878521/unknown.png).
 * Vortiene - Reused a bit of code from their pureRGB hack.
 Assisted in bug fixes.
-* Pigu-A, RevoSucks, walle303 - Contributors to Pokemon Anniversary Red, which we used as reference points for the Girl sprites and the Battle Tent.
+* Pigu-A, RevoSucks, walle303 - Contributors to Pokemon Anniversary Red's repository, where we reused the Green/FemC sprites and the Battle Tent.
-* jojobear13 & Mateo - HP/StatExp display, move deleter, & move relearner functionality from Shin Pokered, followed [this guide](https://github.com/jojobear13/shinpokered/blob/master/how%20to%20guides/how%20to%20add%20the%20move%20relearner%26deleter.txt).
+* jojobear13 & Mateo - DV/StatExp display, move deleter, & move relearner functionality from Shin Pokered, followed [this guide](https://github.com/jojobear13/shinpokered/blob/master/how%20to%20guides/how%20to%20add%20the%20move%20relearner%26deleter.txt).
 Tweaks were made to make it compatible with the pokered version we worked off of.
-* Rangi - Reused a bit of code from their Red* / Blue* hack to make HMs usable in the overworld!
+* Rangi - Reused a bit of code from their Red* / Blue* hack to make HMs usable in the overworld, and generally being an amazing individual.
-* BGVC - Composed the original 4-channel version of the unused trading music.
+* BGVC - Composed the original 4-channel version of the unused Koukan (trading) music.
+* SatoMew - Technical advice.
-* wrulfy - Technical advice
+* wrulfy - Technical advice.
 * suloku - Technical advice regarding setting where you spawn after beating the Elite Four.
+* Molk - Balancing of some beta Pokemon, most notably Deer.
+* Shellnuts - Balancing of some beta Pokemon, especially Omega; made the type chart suggestions to balance Galarian Moltres properly.
 * 大吟醸 (Daiginjo) - Assistance in translating the Tamamushi University Student Book, allowing for an accurate adaptation of the location.
 * ViWalls - Extremely early adopter of the hack who repeatedly reported bugs and gave general opinions.